 Dawn has now been a school governor for more than twenty years, initially as a Parent Governor at her own children’s primary school in the 1990s, then for sixteen years as Headteacher of West Sussex primary schools and, since her retirement, at Waterfield Primary School.
 In that time, she has seen many changes.
 Dawn remains passionate about the power of education to improve life chances and provide positive opportunities and choices for children.
 She is committed to doing her best to support the team at Waterfield to achieve the best possible outcomes for the pupils and families in their community.

-Nazah is a mum of 3, and all her children have been through Waterfield with my youngest being in Year 4.
+Nazah is a mum of 3, and all her children have been through Waterfield with her youngest being in Year 5.

 She has been working at Waterfield School for 4 years now and has always been based in KS1.
 She enjoys it very much as she works with some amazing people who have the same passion and high expectations as she does.

 Before coming into education she was a PA for a European Sales Director.
 Her name originates from Morocco and she speaks fluently in Arabic / Moroccan dialect.

 She decided to join the Local Governing Body as she has huge passion for Waterfield School.
 Her expectations are high and she believes that there is potential in every child and that everybody deserves a great start in life no matter who they are or what their background is.

 Hilary Wright is the Office Manager at Waterfield Primary School and has worked at Waterfield for over 20 years, starting as a 1:1 support assistant and then moving into the office, initially to take on the role as Bursar and then Office Manager.
 Both of her children went through Waterfield First School moving on to what was Ifield Middle school and then ICC.
 She has seen many changes at Waterfield over the years and has decided to join the Governing Body to help continue to build the best possible education and experiences for all of our children.